 }

 You’ll need to replace the account_id, your_role, and s3bucket with values from your AWS account.
-When you are done with this, you can easily go to your S3 bucket, on the permissions tab and select bucket policy and add the above policy there.
+When you have done this, you can easily go to the permissions tab on your S3 bucket, select bucket policy, and add the above policy there.

-Even though it is not a best practice nowadays, you can take advantage of ACLs in AWS S3 to implement strict access controls.
+It is not the current best practice, but you can use ACLs in AWS S3 to implement strict access controls.
 As shown below, it is possible to grant various levels of access to the users/entities who are supposed to access the state files for taking designated actions.

-Ideally, the only entity which is supposed to have write access on the S3 buckets used as Terraform’s remote backend is the user account assigned for Terraform operations.
+Ideally, the only entity with write access to the S3 buckets used as Terraform’s remote backend should be the user account assigned for Terraform operations.
 Organizations typically implement the concept of “tech users” or “service accounts” which are different from normal human user accounts.

 Define ACLs that allow read and write access to the tech account responsible to lock and modify the state information and allow read access to selected users for verification purposes.